-A phenomenon called contrast distortion occurs due to imperfections in the lens and optical phenomena like diffraction and chromatic aberrations.
-The optical imperfections cause a slight blur between neighboring pixels, and it happens even at “perfect” focus distance.
-Depending on the size of the camera aperture and the corresponding depth of field and distance from the correct focus distance, the pixel blurring increases.
+An artifact called contrast distortion occurs due to lens imperfections and optical phenomena like diffraction and chromatic aberration.
+The optical imperfections cause a slight blur between neighboring pixels even at a “perfect” focus distance.
+The pixel blurring increases depending on the size of the camera aperture and the corresponding depth of field and distance from the correct focus distance.

 Contrast distortion is caused by blurring in the camera lens.

 Contrast distortion appears when we have an abrupt change from a highly absorptive to a reflective surface.
 This could be the black to white transition on a checkerboard or regions with specular reflections, like a shiny metal cylinder.
 The errors are visible as surface distortion/deformation artifacts in the 3D point cloud.
 This artifact is also called the Laplacian effect because the distortion curve in the point cloud looks like a laplacian curve.